Deriving The Bekenstein-Hawking entropy by Statistical Mechanics and Quantization of Non-Commuting Space

-It can be shown that in Eq .\eqref {eq6}, if we set the temperature to zero$(T \rightarrow0)$ , at the same time, entropy tends to zero$(S \rightarrow0)$.
-Besides, the entropy of Eq .\eqref {eq6}) is a function of temperature and area, in contrast to the Bekenstein-Hawking entropy of black holes, which is only a function of the area.
-But is there a connection between these two entropies?
-It may be possible to obtain the Bekenstein-Hawking entropy by using the Eq .\eqref {eq6}, which we will discuss in the following.
-In the beginning, we will maximize Eq .\eqref {eq6} for temperature (Assuming $A_0$ are constant or independent of the temperature):
+Where $T_p$ is Planck's temperature.
+It can be shown that in Eq \eqref {eq6} if we set the temperature to zero $(T \rightarrow0)$ at the same time entropy tends to zero$(S \rightarrow0)$.
+Besides, the entropy Eq \eqref {eq6} is a function of temperature and area in contrast to the Bekenstein-Hawking entropy of black holes, which is just a function of the area.
+But is there any connection between these two entropies?
+It may be possible to obtain the Bekenstein-Hawking entropy by using the Eq \eqref {eq6}, which we will discuss in the following.
+In the beginning, we will maximize Eq \eqref {eq6} for temperature (Assuming $A_0$ are constant or independent to the temperature